jessielin2008/flightweatherdelay/README.md

 ## Related Content
 Aki wrote a [blog](http://blog.cloudera.com/blog/2017/02/analyzing-us-flight-data-on-amazon-s3-with-sparklyr-and-apache-spark-2-0/)  on predicting arrival delay using vairables such as departure delay
-It's very accurate, but it can be used after a flight is in the air.
+The model very accurate, but it may only be used to predict after a flight is in the air.
-And departure delay and distance can come up a pretty good model for arrival delay.
-If we know the delay on departure, it largely depends on how much the it could catch up during the distance of the flight before it lands.
-The rest is things like waiting for taxing.